 There are three elements to a Boston Cream Pie recipe: vanilla cake, pastry cream filling, and chocolate ganache topping.

-Boston Cream filling is just pastry cream custard (aka crème pâtissière if you want to get fancy), essentially vanilla custard thickened with cornstarch.
+Filling: The filling is a pastry cream custard (aka crème pâtissière if you want to get fancy).
 It's in the same family as ice cream, egg nog, bread pudding, and quiche.

 How to make Boston Cream Pie